bigandy/big-andy.co.uk/content/plugins/gutenberg/readme.txt

 == Changelog ==

+= 1.5.2 =

+* Add the `gutenberg_can_edit_post_type` filter for plugins to add or remove support for custom post types.
+* Fix Classic Editor redirecting to Gutenberg when saving a post.
+* Fix Classic Editor dropdown showing on post types that don't support Gutenberg.
+* Fix Classic Editor dropdown hiding behind notices.
+* Fix an issue with collapsing popover content.

 = 1.5.1 =

 * New design for the inserter with tabs at the top and more space for text.